Water Damage From the Upstairs Condo? 6 Steps to Recovery

 Keep the lines of communication open between on-site management, your HOA and the neighbor upstairs.
 Stay in close touch with your insurance agent too.

 You can count on ServiceMaster Restoration by Zaba here in Chicago, IL 24/7.
 Our teams provide everything from initial assessment to assistance with the claims process.
+We service Millenium Park, Logan Square, Lincoln Park, and all of North Shore

-Is my HOA responsible for water damage?
+Can I sue my upstairs neighbor for water damage?